bingson/WinGolems/Readme.md

 # WinGolems

-A collection of Windows 10 automation and enhancement scripts (golems) written in Autohotkey.
+A collection of Windows 10 automation and enhancement scripts (aka. golems) written in Autohotkey.

 <p align="center"><img src="assets\Screens\WinGolemnsQuickReferenc.png" alt="run_master.png" title="run_master.png" width="2000" /></p>

 <ol>
 <li>

-<p> WinGolems consists of a repository of functions and templates used to alter
+<p> WinGolems consists of a repository of functions and templates used to enha

 create more convenient keyboard/mouse shortcuts for the most frequently performed Windows 10 actions.